 To illustrate the use of Gibbs sampling for robust modeling, here are the batting statistics for the "regular" players on the San Francisco Giants for the 2007 baseball season:

-Pos Player Ag G AB R H 2B 3B HR RBI BB SO BA OBP SLG SB CS GDP HBP SH SF IBB OPS+
+Pos Player Ag G AB R H 2B 3B HR RBI BB SO BA OBP SLG SB CS GDP HBP SH SF IBB OPS+We'll focus on the last batting measure OPS that is a summary of a player's batting effectiveness.

 ---+-------------------+--+----+----+----+----+---+--+---+----+---+----+-----+-----+-----+---+---+---+---+---+---+---+----+